louhab/laravel-and-reactjs-advanced/README.md

 # School Management System

 This is a School Management System built with Laravel and ReactJS.
 It aims to streamline various processes within a school environment, including student management, class schedules, grades, and more.

+I used zod for form validation

+I used FormHook also

 ## Table of Contents
 - [Features](#features)